InStateTeam/braid/braid-core/README.md

 }
 ```

-**GET <endpoint-url> and the sockjs protocol**
+**GET `<endpoint-url>` and the sockjs protocol**

 Each `endpoint` URL resolves to a [SockJS](https://github.com/sockjs/sockjs-protocol) compliant server.
-You can use any one of the many SockJS clients to bind to this end point.
+You can use any one of the many SockJS clients to bind to this URL.
 Typically you should be able to connect to the websocket API of the SockJS endpoint on `<endpoint-url>/websocket`.
-This shouldn't be relied upon though in general - socketjs gracefully degrades from websocket connections to simple HTTPS POST
+The websocket binding must not be relied upon to be available, in general - SockJS gracefully degrades from websocket connections to simple HTTPS POST
-polls.
-This may happen either due to the way the server is configured, or any restrictions on the servers firewall rules.
+polls in the event that the network (e.g. corporate firewalls) restrict websocket traffic.

-**GET <documentation-url>**
+**GET `<documentation-url>`**

 The `documentation` URL resolves to a JSON document of the form: